This post was the contents of RenewalCities.org

 A key source of revenue for renewal cities is making better use of “planning permission value”.
 There are several related possibilities but they all have the common theme that is, that the initial governing authority of the renewal city has the right to grant planning permission.
 It should also have the power to commission the design and construction of the city to achieve its founding objectives.
 This power to grant planning permission and to direct the design of the city will enable the authority to create several streams of wealth.
 One stream will come from the physical assets such as buildings, infrastructure and land.
 These may be sold freehold or leasehold or rented.
 Covenants and contractual terms will be placed on the properties in order to ensure compliance with the objectives of the city.
 The authority will also have the power to levy other charges such as congestion charges or derive income from the grant of operating licences for public transport.

 There are precedents for the powers of such a governing authority.
 The power to grant planning permission for developments has been given to Development Corporations- usually on area of land identified at the time that they are set up.
 Urban regeneration has often been a goal of development corporations but other objectives are possible.
 For example the Olympic Delivery Authority (ODA) was set up to manage public sector involvement in the 2012 Olympic Games to be held in London.
 It is to provide the venues and infrastructure.
 In conjunction with the London Development Agency (LDA), the ODA has powers of land acquisition, including compulsory purchase.
+The authority will also have the power to levy other charges such as congestion charges or derive income from the grant of operating licences for public transport.

 The income from the sale of some assets such as the Olympic village and development land is part of the Olympic budget: land sales have been estimated as having a value of £1.8 billion.